brucemack/brucemack.github.io/ampersand/index.md

 receiver voting.
 The paper proposes the use of plain-old [Network Time Protocol (NTP)](https://datatracker.ietf.org/doc/html/rfc5905) instead of GPS to obtain the necessary time sync.

-Based on my initial testing, **I don't think you need GPS to do receiver voting.** Send me a comment if I'm looking at this the wrong way.
-My reasoning is summarized below.
+Based on my initial testing, **I don't think you need GPS to do receiver voting.** My reasoning is summarized below.
+Send me a comment if you think I'm looking at this the wrong way.

-### When Synchronization Matters
+### When Does Synchronization Matter?

 When a single VOTER client is streaming audio to a VOTER server precise time synchronization isn't important.
-The audio playout will be smooth as long as the client is sampling at a rate very close to 8kHz and the network packets are arriving at the server on time,  In this case the timing requirements are no different from any other AllStar audio stream flowing between nodes.
+The audio playout will be smooth as long as the client is sampling at a rate very close to 8kHz and the network packets are arriving at the server on time.
+In this case the timing requirements are no different from any other AllStar audio stream flowing between nodes.

-Precision starts to matter in the transitions between receivers.
-If the switch between one active receiver and another results in a sudden/discontinuous jump in the audio samples a pop will be audible.
-The VOTER design uses the GPS time stamps to align audio streams closely and to minimize "jumps."
+Precision starts to matter in the transitions between voting receivers.
+If the switch between one active receiver and another results in a sudden/discontinuous jump in the audio samples an annoying pop will be audible.
+The VOTER design uses the GPS time stamps to align audio streams closely
+to minimize these kinds of "jumps."

-This research focuses on the handling of receiver switches.
+This research focuses on the handling of receiver switches in a different way.

-### NTP On A Microcontroller
+### NTP on a Microcontroller

-The NTP protocol was introduced in 1985 and is very simple.
-An NTP client can be implemented on a microcontroller very easily.
+The NTP protocol was introduced in 1985.
+It's very simple.
+An NTP client can be implemented on a microcontroller easily.
 I tested my implementation on an RP2040 controller that was also connected to a GPS/GNSS module connected in order to calibrate.
-My conclusion is that the a microcontorller's onboard clock can easily maintain synchronization with "GPS time" with 4ms.
-Better synchronization can probably be achieved with more sophisticated methods, assuming the controller's crystal oscillator is of reasonable quality.
+My conclusion is that the a microcontroller's onboard clock can easily maintain synchronization within about 4ms of "GPS time."
+Even better synchronization can probably be achieved with more sophisticated methods, assuming the controller's crystal oscillator is of reasonable quality.
 No OCXO/TCXO is required, but the "normal" oscillator needs to be pretty good.